 Why: Banks and other financial institutions often will often insist on the use of their own internal POA forms before allowing agents to access information or conduct transactions.
 They may also resist a POA form that is “too old.”

-Note: It may not be entirely legal for them to do so, but in many states it remains common for banks to resist legally drafted power of attorney documents.
+Note: It may not be entirely legal for them to do so, but in many states, it remains common for banks to resist legally drafted power of attorney documents.
 Families can save themselves time and hassle by obtaining institution-specific power of attorney forms while an older adult still has the capacity to complete them.
 Simplifying finances and accounts beforehand will make this process easier.
+You can also check to see if your state has implemented any laws related to banks accepting power of attorney; here is a post describing such laws in Connecticut.

 Resources: